 Sustainability & the Environment

 Communities face increasing social, economic and environmental pressures.
 IPG and our collaborating partners strive to better understand how communities can respond to those pressures and work effectively to face them.
-Our researchers work with communities to develop the strategies tools to overcome challenges and thrive in a global society.
+Our researchers work with communities to develop the strategies and tools to overcome challenges and thrive in a global society.

 Democracy & Civil Society